Quratulain-qurat97/superstore-retail-analysis/README.md

 Insight 8:

-Central has 2 loss-making states Texas having revenue of $172K but losses –$25K with profit margin of -14.83% and Illinois having the revenue of $79.5K but losses -$12K with profit margin of -15.11%.
-East also has 2 loss-making states Pennsylvania having revenue of $116K losing -$15K profit margin of -13.27% and Ohio generating the revenue of $78K but losses -$16K profit margin of -21.15%.
-West has 3 loss-making states Arizona, Colorado and Oregon.
-South also has 3 loss-making states are Florida, North Carolina and Tennessee where profit margin is negative.
-Loss-making states exist across all four regions, not just Central.
+Loss-making states are spread across all four regions — not just Central as initially suspected.
+10 states have negative profit margins, with Ohio (-21.15%) and Texas (-14.83%) being the most severe.
+Texas is the biggest absolute problem, generating $172K in revenue but losing $25K.
+Central has only 2 loss-making states while West and South each have 3.
 The business should conduct an urgent state-level discount audit, prioritizing Texas and Ohio which represent the largest absolute losses.
-Simply reducing discounting in these states could potentially recover tens of thousands in lost profit.
+Reducing discounting in these states could potentially recover tens of thousands in lost profit.